Lead With Music

 Why the Initiative?

 Duquesne recognizes the significant contributions that musicians make to our society.
 This scholarship is our commitment to and investment in future musical leaders.
-We are offering an affordable, high-quality music education which will ensure that we have expertly trained musicians in the future serving our community and the world with their artistry.
+We are offering an affordable, high-quality music education which will ensure that we continue to have expertly trained musicians serving our community and the world with their artistry.

 Who is eligible?